 But it’s important to note that a debt management plan isn’t necessarily the same thing as credit counseling — and it’s not the right fit for everyone.
 Also, unlike many credit counseling sessions, there may be a fee for a DMP.

 “There is typically a charge for this service, although the concessions gained and regular payments should still lead to savings for the consumer,” says Sullivan.

 The fees will vary depending on the agency, but there’s typically a set-up fee and a monthly fee.
-(GreenPath, a credit counseling agency, currently offers a debt management plan with a set-up cost up to $50, with an average monthly fee of $36.)
+For example, GreenPath, a credit counseling agency, currently offers a debt management plan with a set-up cost of up to $50, with an average monthly payment of $36.
 You may also be eligible for a fee waiver if the cost is too much of a burden for you.

-How can you get the most out of credit counseling?
+How can you get the most out of credit counseling services?